From the very first moment my eyes glimpsed Lago di Garda – Italy’s largest lake – I was captivated by its blue beauty and dramatic surroundings.

 Tip: Make sure that you set some time aside to visit the Church of Saint Andrea.
 You will find it above the older part of Torbole and its history is tightly woven with the fortunes of this picturesque fishing village.

-Located right at the Northern extremity of lake Garda, Riva del Garda is a great base for day trips around Italy’s largest lake and deeper into the Northern Italian region of Trentino.
+Located right at the Northern extremity of Lake Garda, Riva del Garda is a great base for day trips around Italy’s largest lake and deeper into the autonomous province of Trentino.

 This elegant town is surrounded by steep mountain slopes and to reach it (from the lake’s western side) you need to drive through a series of narrow tunnels dug straight into the rock.
 Each tunnel carries a name inspired by ancient mythology.
 For example, you will need to negotiate the Tunnel of the Dwarves, the Tunnel of the Fawns, the Tunnel of the Furies and even the Tunnel of the Gorgones, which is rather scary with its uneven rocky surface.

 Once in Riva del Garda, don’t miss the:

 - Rocca fortress (housing the Civic Museum);

 - Bastione – a grey early 16th century tower overlooking Riva del Garda and the lake;

 - MAG – the Museum of Upper Garda;

 - many piazzas preserving the town’s medieval/Venetian look;